TV5 Network coverage of the PBA: High-definition broadcast

+The TV5 feed became available also in HD upon launching of TV5's HD channel on Cignal starting April 1, 2023, in turn making the PBA games air in HD.

 On-demand

 One Sports uploads the highlights of all PBA games on the One Sports' YouTube channel.
-Starting the 2021 season, the games are being livestreamed through the Puso Pilipinas and Smart Sports Facebook pages.
+From 2021 to 2023, select games are being livestreamed through the Puso Pilipinas and Smart Sports Facebook pages.

+Beginning with the 2023–24 season, the PBA games will be livestreamed via Pilipinas Live streaming service.
+Games from the 2020 season up to present are available for on-demand viewing.

+Since the 2025 PBA Philippine Cup, PBA games are also livestreamed simulcast on One Sports' YouTube channel via Pilipinas Live feed.

 Music

-For the duration of the 2011-12 Philippine Cup Eliminations, "Showdown" by The Black Eyed Peas was used as AKTV's main theme music for the PBA games in addition to the generic sports theme used during halftime and interview segments.
+For the duration of the 2011-12 Philippine Cup Eliminations, "Showdown" by the Black Eyed Peas was used as AKTV's main theme music for the PBA games in addition to the generic sports theme used during halftime and interview segments.
 A different sports theme music was used starting from the semifinal round of the Philippine Cup.
 This was still used up to the finals of the 2012 Governors Cup.